yocupicio/SolutionPackagerUI/README.md

 ## Usage
 The following sections show you how to run the tool and how to use it with managed and un-managed solutions.

-To Extract, Browse for compressed solution file and then click Extract button.__
+To Extract, Browse for compressed solution file and then click Extract button.<br />
  ![extract](https://raw.githubusercontent.com/yocupicio/SolutionPackagerUI/master/images/extract.png)

-To Pack, type the folder where the solution was extracted or navigate to the directory using Browse button.__
+To Pack, type the folder where the solution was extracted or navigate to the directory using Browse button.<br />
-Enter the location where the .zip file will be saved.__
+Enter the location where the .zip file will be saved.<br />
-Click Pack button.__
+Click Pack button.<br />
  ![pack](https://raw.githubusercontent.com/yocupicio/SolutionPackagerUI/master/images/pack.png)